 Check your insurance cover

-One key point to check before you drive abroad is that you have insurance for outside the UK.
+Before you drive abroad, one key point to check is that you have insurance for outside the UK.
 If you’re taking your own car, contact your insurer and upgrade your cover if necessary.
 If you’re driving in Europe, ask your insurer to provide you with a ‘Green Card’.
 This is a document that is recognised in over 40 countries essentially confirms that you have insurance which fulfils minimum third party requirements.

 If you’re hiring a car at your destination, you should have some form of insurance as part of the package.
 However, again you should check the level of cover and upgrade it if you feel necessary.